 Most of the students were treated and released fairly quickly, but at least two of them have had long-term issues.

-This year marked the return of the Mardi Gras Day parade on a different route.
-The Mask's exclusive slideshow of photos by Miriam Albin of the 2018 parade is below.
+Last year marked the return of the Mardi Gras Day parade on a different route, due to construction.

 This year, the parade returns to the beach road, being held Mardi Gras Day, March 5 at 10 a.m.
 Expect upwards of 35 floats and 70 total units.

 To see the Mask's exclusive gallery of photos by Miriam Scott Albin of the 2018 Gulf Shores parade, click on the image below: